DNACENSolutions/dnac_ansible_workflows/workflows/device_discovery/README.md

 ## Overview

-The Discovery feature is designed to help you identify and manage devices within your network.
-By scanning your network, it creates an inventory of all discovered devices, making it easier to monitor and configure them.
-This feature also works alongside the Device Controllability feature to apply necessary network settings to devices that may not have them.
+The Discovery feature in Catalyst Center scans your network to identify devices and add them to the inventory.
+It can also work with the Device Controllability feature to configure necessary network settings on discovered devices.

+## Discovery Methods
+You have four options for discovering devices:
+* **Cisco Discovery Protocol (CDP):** Provide a seed IP address and Catalyst Center will use CDP to discover neighboring devices.
+* **IP Address Range:** Specify a range of IP addresses to scan.
+(Maximum range: 4096 devices)
+* **Link Layer Discovery Protocol (LLDP):** Similar to CDP, provide a seed IP address for LLDP-based discovery.
+* **Classless Inter-Domain Routing (CIDR):** Provide a seed IP address and a CIDR notation to define the network range to scan.

 ## How to Use the Discovery Feature